Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/smoothing.rst

    Smooths geometry by offers controls for better preserving larger details.
 :doc:`Subdivide Smooth </modeling/meshes/editing/subdividing/subdivide>`
    Adjusting the *smooth* parameter after using the *subdivide* tool results in a more organic shape.
-This is similar to using the subdivide modifier.
+This is similar to using the Subdivision Surface Modifier.
 :doc:`Bevel </modeling/meshes/editing/introduction>`
    This Bevels selected edged, causing sharp edges to be flattened.